-- former members of the Legislative Assembly; present officers and officials; all employees of both houses of the Legislative Assembly; reporters for newspapers; and any other person granted admission by the Speaker. - 3.
-No member may have more than one guest on the floor during any period guests are restricted under House Rule 205.
-No member may have more than one guest in the morning on the floor during a session and one guest in the afternoon on the floor during a session.
-The guest must be seated with the member at the time the session convenes and may not leave the floor during debate.
+- convenes and may not leave the floor during debate.
 No guest may be seated with the member after that member's original guest for that session leaves the floor. - 4.
-For the purposes of this rule, the floor of the House is all of the first floor of the House chamber in front of the railing. - 361.
+For the purposes of this rule, the floor of the House is all of the first floor of the House chamber in front of the railing. - 362.
 Telephones and pagers.
 A wireless telephone or pager may not be used in the House chamber during a floor session or in a House committee room during a committee meeting in that room.

-362. Determination of seniority seating in House chamber.
+363. Determination of seniority seating in House chamber.

-- 1. Seniority is measured by the total number of years a member has served in the Legislative Assembly, regardless of continuity of terms of office, and includes service in the Senate. - 2.
-Seating of members must be in the following order and other members of each district delegation of the same political party must be seated immediately after each of the members indicated: - a.
-The Majority Leader. - b.
+- 1. Seniority is measured by the total number of years a member has served in the Legislative Assembly, regardless of continuity of terms of office, and includes service in the Senate. - Seating of members must be in the following order and other members of each district delegation of the same political party must be seated immediately after each of the members indicated:

+- a.
+The Majority Leader.b.
 The Minority Leader. - c.
 The Assistant Majority Leader. - d.
 The Assistant Minority Leader. - e.
-Past Speakers in the order of seniority. - f.
-The Speaker. - g.
-The remaining members in the order of seniority. - 3.
-Seat numbers 40 and 64 are reserved for the Majority Leader and Minority Leader. - 4.
-Seat number 86 is reserved for the Speaker. - 5.
-Seat numbers 26, 27, 28, 29, 55, 56, 57, and 58 are reserved. - 6.
-The Speaker may permit extra seats on the floor of the House chamber to be utilized by members of the press, and may reserve certain seats for that purpose. - 7.
-When two or more members have exactly the same seniority as determined pursuant to subsection 1, seating among those members must be in ascending numerical order based on the number of the district represented.
+Past Speakers in the order of seniority. - The Speaker. - g.
+The remaining members in the order of seniority. - Seat numbers 40 and 64 are reserved for the Majority Leader and Minority Leader. - Seat number 86 is reserved for the Speaker. - The Speaker may permit extra seats on the floor of the House chamber to be utilized by members of the press, and may reserve certain seats for that purpose. - When two or more members have exactly the same seniority as determined pursuant to subsection 1, seating among those members must be in ascending numerical order based on the number of the district represented.
 When two or more members from the same district or multidistrict have equal seniority, the member or members of the party of the Speaker, if any, must be seated first; thereafter members must be listed in alphabetical order for seating purposes.